If you knew of an effective, spiritual weapon that would flawlessly protect you from the schemes of the enemy, would you use it?

 - Satan comes after us in times of weakness.
 While we hope that he may leave us alone during difficult periods, the opposite is true.
 He knows the perfect times to move in and attack – and it’s not while we’re strong.

-- He knows exactly how to pull each of us off track.
+- The enemy knows exactly how to pull each of us off track.
 He may come after me with lies about my identity in Christ while assaulting you with temptation toward laziness.
-He knows just where and how to strike and he executes with precision.
+There’s no question he knows just where and how to strike and he executes with precision.

 - The efforts of the enemy are relentless.
 Satan knows we may withstand one wave of temptation, so he’s prepared to move in with additional assaults if necessary.